hannalam/Meteor-projects/README.md

 This app is a virtual wallet that client can input data, and server will response the appropriately.

-@tailwind is used for UI CSS elements
+@tailwindcss is used for UI elements
 @noSQL is used to store data
 @mongoDB, minimongo
 @meteor cloud is used to deploy the app in the galaxy